nalsai/nalsai.de/content/en/blog/seichi/oregairu/index.md

 {{< img-immich immich="uyeYwSg-4GtsC0xesft6bWll3b6drpO5pyTPb3xFLkxEqPjOiIDgy6rSPUxozXiKzgk" img="20592ce1-cae0-4a3c-a590-1615dce262e2" class="a645x363" >}}

 Chibaminato Station is the closest station to Chiba Port Park with its tower, which appeared in the anime during Yui and Hachimans first date to the fireworks festival.
 I really want to visit there too, but I haven't been able to yet.
+UPDATE: I have now visited Chiba Port Park, see below.

+### Chiba Port Park

+Chiba Port Park is the location of the fireworks festival in Season 2 Episode 11.

+{{< img 90.avif jpg >}}
+{{< img-immich immich="TiDS1UaepH5ltGT2hpYSa5D3_EyeTtCtHw1xH6tEK17yGUQN-8r9YRsEWy0xGatRyyY" img="b10fc11d-5451-4eba-8596-d72a66f7dff3" class="a645x363" >}}

+There is no place where you can take a picture like the one in the anime, but there are places that look similar.
+I think, if you take a picture from opposite the tower and mirror it, it's the closest you can get.
+There's also a small patch of grass there.

+{{< img-immich immich="TiDS1UaepH5ltGT2hpYSa5D3_EyeTtCtHw1xH6tEK17yGUQN-8r9YRsEWy0xGatRyyY" img="7fc87b40-7467-4ad5-ab93-79836a77b214" class="a645x363" >}}

+In the elevator up the tower, I learned that the 125m tall tower, which opened in 1986, was built in commemoration of the population of Chiba exceeding five million in 1983.

 ### Inagekaigan Station